01 of 09

 Solid surface acrylic resin countertops have captured the hearts of homeowners for years.
 Along with these countertops came solid surface sinks.
 These sinks are typically mounted under-mount but may also be integrated directly into the countertop.
 Another variety of solid surface sinks are top mounted.

-But as much as these solid surface materials provided an option to granite tops and stainless steel sinks, they lose their luster over time and use.
+As much as these solid surface materials provided an option to granite tops and stainless steel sinks, they lose their luster over time and use.
 Sometimes the solid surface tops can crack and need repairing, but most often the sinks just become dull looking and dingy.

 To restore your solids surface sink back to its original luster, all you need is: